3 Need-to-Know Personal Car Insurance Tips for Uber Drivers

 1. Your insurance company can drop you if it finds out you drive for pay.

 Again, by the insurance company’s standards, rideshare driving makes you a commercial driver.
-That means you are also a bigger risk—after all, if you drive to make money, you’re probably on the road more than you would be otherwise.
-And your personal auto insurance wasn’t designed to cover that increased risk exposure.
+That means you are also a bigger risk after all, if you drive to make money, you’re probably on the road more than you would be otherwise.
+Your personal auto insurance wasn’t designed to cover that increased risk exposure.

 At the end of the day, an insurance policy is just a contract.
 Your insurance company issues the policy based on the information you provide.
 Throw a curveball by becoming a rideshare driver after the fact, and you’ve broken that contract.
 When you applied, your company never agreed to cover you for ridesharing.
-That means it’s free to walk away.
+Worst case scenario, that means it’s free to walk away.
+They still have to give you sufficient notice to find another policy.

 Enter your zip code below to view companies that have cheap insurance rates.